Monday, September 30, 2024

 James Garfield: A Civil War veteran and long-serving Congressman, Garfield was assassinated by a frustrated job seeker.
 He lingered for two months before dying from his wound.
 He had been president for 4 months when he was shot and 6 months when he died.

 All three were generals.
 William Henry Harrison led troops during the War of 1812, though his most famous battle was that of Tippecanoe in 1811.
 Zachary Taylor was a leading general during the Mexican American War, winning such plaudits that he was pursued to run for president.
-James Garfield was a part of the Ohio Volunteers who rose to Major General during the Civil War.
+James Garfield was an officer in the Ohio Volunteers who rose to Major General during the Civil War.

 Graboyes didn't offer any details on them as they were excluded from his rankings.